sagorhasanmehedi/MARS-BEYOND-assignment/README.md

-# Getting Started with Create React App
+# MARSE & BEYOND

-This project was bootstrapped with [MARSE & BEYOND](https://assignment-8-react.netlify.app/).
+This project was bootstrapped with [assignment-8](https://assignment-8-react.netlify.app/).

 ## Available Scripts